 All doctors of the divisions of Oncology and Haematology have received training in national and foreign medical centres.
 They can speak at least three languages (French, Dutch and English).
 Our goal is to minimize waiting times, advise and treat patients in a fast and efficient way.
 Patient care is personalized as the same doctor will continue follow-up during the entire duration of the patient’s illness.

 We can also count on our excellent paramedical assistance.
 The patient and his family will not only benefit from psychological assistance, but also the care of a beautician ("wellness" treatments), not to mention the practical help provided by our social workers.
-Thanks to the “Mimi Foundation”, which was created in our clinic, services to patients are offered at no cost.
 In addition, a large group of specially trained volunteers make themselves available to our patients every day to assist and support them in their difficult cancer treatment programme.
 Furthermore, the clinic has developed an integrated programme for cancer rehabilitation called EuroFit.
 This is aimed at stimulating fitness after the end of a cancer treatment, under the supervision of the division of physiotherapy, with support from psychologists and dieticians.

 Site St-Elisabeth : Mrs Christine Bracké (phone: 02-614 90 16) and Mrs Barbara Van Den Abeele (phone: 02-614 37 31)